Faculty and Staff

 Breah Paciotti, Lab Senior Research Coordinator

-Breah Paciotti, MPH, received a BS from Ursinus College where she majored in Biology and Spanish.
-Ms. Paciotti also received a Masters in Public Health from the University of Pennsylvania.
+Breah Paciotti, MPH, is a Senior Research Coordinator for the Mixed Methods Research Lab.
+Ms. Paciotti received a BS from Ursinus College where she majored in Biology and Spanish.
+Ms. Paciotti also received a Master's in Public Health from the University of Pennsylvania.
 As a Senior Research Coordinator for the Mixed Methods Research Lab, Ms. Paciotti organizes and participates in data collection, coding and analysis.
 She has researched violence against women in Guatemala and has special interest in the multi-faceted challenges to health care access, global health issues, and health disparities.

 Aderinola Adejare, Lab Clinical Research Coordinator